shelleyolivia/learn-tutorials/network-documentation/polkadot/enriched-apis/transaction-search.md

 ## **Transaction Types**

-List of currently supported transaction event types in polkadot-worker are \(listed by modules\):
+List of currently supported sub event types in polkadot-worker are \(listed by modules\):

 | **Module** | Type |
 | :--- | :--- |